LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Provision a local development PostgreSQL database
 - Configure a local development PostgreSQL database
 - Connect local app to a local development PostgreSQL database
-- Select an integrate an Object-Relational Mapper
+- Select and integrate an Object-Relational Mapper

 #### Level 2
 - Provision a local test PostgreSQL database